Juliet Jacques: Film

 Jacques has made three short films: Approach/Withdraw (2016), co-directed with artist Ker Wallwork; You Will Be Free (2017) about the legacy of the HIV/AIDS crisis, narrated by Anna-Louise Plowman; and Revivification (2018), a documentary about queer and feminist art and politics in Ukraine.
 She also played herself in Josh Appignanesi's film Female Human Animal (2018).

 Awards

-She was longlisted for The Orwell Prize in 2011 for 'A Transgender Journey'.
+Jacques was on the longlist for The Orwell Prize in 2011 for 'A Transgender Journey'.
 In 2012, she was selected as one of The Independent on Sunday Pink List's most influential journalists, and was also included in the list for 2013, 2014 and 2015.
+She was also included in Attitude magazine's list of 101 LGBTQ+ trailblazers in 2024.
 In 2016, her book Trans: A Memoir was shortlisted for Polari LGBT Literary Salon's First Book Prize Award.
 In 2019, Val McDermid chose her as one of ten British LGBT+ writers for the British Council's International Literary Showcase.

 Personal life

-Jacques also plays football, and won the Shield with the Brighton Bandits at the 2008 IGLFA World Cup.
+Jacques plays football, and won the Shield with the Brighton Bandits at the 2008 IGLFA World Cup.
+Jacques played for Surrey women in a friendly against the Afghanistan development team in May 2022, and spent the 2022-23 season with Clapton Community FC.

-For several years Jacques worked for the NHS, during the period Andrew Lansley's reforms were implemented.
-She was made redundant in 2014.
-She wrote about this period of the NHS in a personal essay for the New Statesman.
+For several years Jacques worked as an administrator in the NHS, during the period when the Health and Social Care Act 2012 was implemented.
+Made redundant in 2014, Jacques wrote about this period of the NHS in a personal essay for the New Statesman.

+In 2020 Jaques appeared on the BBC's Christmas University Challenge as part of the University of Manchester team, which reached the final.